17 Sep 2018

 BLUE CARBON TRIP MAKES A STOP IN THE ALBORAN SEA FORUM (FUENGIROLA, MÁLAGA)

-The Life Blue Natura project continues its itinerant exhibition in Andalusia to disseminate the project's actions, the importance of Blue Carbon and its role in mitigating climate change.
-This can be visited in the free access areas of the Forum, which takes place in the city of Fuengirola (Málaga) from September 13 to 16.
+The Life Blue Natura project continues its itinerant exhibition in Andalusia in order to disseminate the project's actions, the importance of Blue Carbon and its role in mitigating climate change.
+The campaign's progresses can be looked at in the "free access" areas of the Forum, which took place in the city of Fuengirola (Málaga) from September 13th to 16th.

 of marine phanerogams stand out, mainly those formed by Posidonia oceanica, in the Andalusian Mediterranean.
 In the Life Blue Natura project, the Environment and Water Agency of Andalusia (AMAYA), the Center for Advanced Studies of Blanes, of the CSIC, the Mediterranean Cooperation Center of the IUCN and the Man and Territory Association (HyT) participate.
 The project is co-financed by the CEPSA Foundation.
 The action of the itinerant exhibition is coordinated by Man and Territory.

-Alborán Sea Forum (http://www.foromardealboran.es/) arises, according to its organizers, from "... the growing concern for the sustainability of our seas, their degradation, the resources exploited and illegal fishing, marine ecosystems and the environment, discards, "deforestation" of the Posidonia grasslands, and a long etcetera, "whose thematic axis is the Alboran Sea.
-It is an integrating event that will bring together, for four days, experts, professionals and scientists, not only national, but internationally recognized, but in which there will also be a place for leisure with music, food trucks and children's workshops , from September 13 to 16 at the Peace Palace (Calle Recinto Ferial, Fuengirola, Málaga).
+Alborán Sea Forum (http://www.foromardealboran.es/) arises, according to its organizers, from "... the growing concern for the sustainability of our seas, their degradation, the resources exploited and illegal fishing, marine ecosystems and the environment, discards, "deforestation" of the Posidonia grasslands, and a long etcetera, " whose thematic axis is the Alboran Sea.
+It is an integrating event that brings together, for four days, experts, professionals and scientists, not only national, but internationally recognized, but in which there is also a place for leisure with music, food trucks and children's workshops , from September 13th to 16th at the Peace Palace (Calle Recinto Ferial, Fuengirola, Málaga).
 Therefore, an interesting stop in the Blue Carbon Journey.